“Do you want to change the world? Then change yourself first.” – Sri Chinmoy

 9. New Lifestyles Are Available Like Never Before - The Internet is making new lifestyles possible.
 No longer do people have to be tied down to a typical 9-5 job.
 Darren Rowse makes his living helping others become profitable bloggers.
 Chris Guillebeau will teach anyone to start their own small business.
 Countless others are choosing to make their living online.
 And many of them are choosing minimalism to make these lifestyle choices more accessible.
 After all, traveling the world becomes much easier when all of your belongings fit into a backpack.

-1o.
-Realization That There’s More to Life Than Possessions – Consumerism is alive and well.
+10. The Realization There’s More to Life Than Possessions – Consumerism is alive and well.
 Advertisers continue to tell us that our next purchase will bring us satisfaction and people continue to believe it.
 But there is a growing trend of thoughtful people who are beginning to see through the falsehood and challenge this claim.
 They have tried finding happiness through possessions during the world’s latest economic boom… and have been left unfulfilled.
 As a result, they are beginning to seek happiness and fulfillment in other places: relationships, social causes, and significance.

 In case you are still on the fence concerning the power of living a minimalist life, it may be helpful for you to consider these reasons why minimalism is growing as 10 Reasons Why You Should Become a Minimalist.
 After all, it only takes one…